Is this program right for you?

 This Power Conversion and Control certificate is a new program, created in response to the needs identified by more than 80 corporate sponsors of our renowned Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC).
 Our curriculum directly addresses the learning goals of practicing engineers and offers you the ability to study with senior, highly respected faculty

 You’ll develop in-depth technical skills and the ability to apply what you’ve learned.
 You’ll also study and network with peers from leading engineering employers.
-And, after completion of the capstone certificate, if you decide to continue your study you can apply for admission into the online MS-Electrical Engineering (Power Systems) or MS-Mechanical Engineering (Controls) degree programs.
+And, after completion of the capstone certificate, if you decide to continue your study you can apply for admission into the online MS-Electrical Engineering (Power Systems) degree program.

 Where do you want your engineering career to go?
 Whether your path leads to another degree, or a better opportunity, the certificate in Power Conversion and Controls will get you there quickly.

 - Apply concepts of the latest innovations in power electronics, electric machines, electric drives, and automatic controls